RedDragonElite/rde_props_interact/README.md

 ### How crafting works

-1. Admin places a prop
+1. Admin places a prop (or it auto-configures based on model)
 2. Configures it as a crafting station → selects recipe set
 3. Players see **⚗️ [Station Name]** in ox_target
 4. Menu shows all available recipes with input/output preview
-5. Player selects recipe → progressbar → optional skillcheck → items exchanged server-side
+5. Player selects recipe → progressbar → optional minigame skillcheck → items exchanged server-side

 ### Adding custom recipes